RonMcProjects/xtimestable/README.md

 ```bash
 ./xtimestable 800 77 0
 ```
-**Draw the animated plot starting at x2 with 400 lines, with a 20000 usecond delay**
+**Draw the animated plot starting at x2 with 400 lines, with a 20000 μsecond delay**
 ```bash
 ./xtimestable 400 2 1 20000
 ```